TEXT-S&P summary: Wipro Ltd.

 -- We lower the transfer and convertibility risk assessment of India to ‘BBB’.

--- Wipro’s business risk profile weakens due to a material increase in the share of non-IT services businesses in total revenues (to more than 35% from about 24% now); However, this is unlikely now due to the proposed demerger.
+-- Wipro’s business risk profile weakens due to a material increase (to more than 35% of revenues from about 24% now) in the share of non-IT services businesses.

 -- The company undertakes debt-funded acquisitions that significantly weaken its cash flow protection measures, including a gross debt-to-EBITDA ratio of more than 1.5x.